 Some applications may require faster pointer positioning than is provided with the air core motor emulation feature.
-Writing logic [1] to bit PE5 will disable the air core emulation for both gauges and provide an acceleration and deceleration at the maximum that the velocity position ramp can provide.
-If the Hold Counts need to be enabled and disabled dynamically, then the POSxR commands could also be used.
+This feature is enabled with the device that is in the default mode.
+Writing logic [1] to bit PE5 will disable the air core emulation and provide a constant acceleration and deceleration at the maximum rate.